 Reebok’s iconic Club C 85, in particular, remains to be one of the brand’s laudable creations that refuse to retire from the sneaker game.
 This model with a moniker “Champion” persists to keep its presence in the market as vintage-loving sneaker enthusiasts, and Reebok devotees continue to patronize its upgraded designs.

-Reebok Club C 85 made its debut on the tennis court in 1985 when such sport was at its peak.
+Reebok Club C 85 shoes made their debut on the tennis court in 1985 when such sport was at its peak.
 During such period the tennis players follow exclusive dress codes, necessitating them to be in all white.
 Even the performance shoes are not spared from such strict doctrine, requiring the athletes to wear white tennis shoes.
 Reebok capitalized on this by coming up with appropriate styles.

 Taking the essentials from earlier tennis sneaker models such as the Newport Classic and the Revenge Plus, Reebok introduced the Club C 85 made of premium white leather upper.